 • Forgetting affiliate or online income

-The biggest issue is not usually income level, it is poor tracking and lack of structure.
-Trainers often focus entirely on clients and ignore financial organisation until tax season.
+The biggest issue is not usually income level.
+It is poor tracking and lack of structure.

 As your PT business grows, the goal should be: